Reaction to CRA for Denying Individuals Suffering from Type 1 Diabetes

 October 23, 2017 by dccinc

-The Canada Revenue Agency received backlash for denying individuals suffering from Type 1 diabetes disability the right to receive disability tax credit despite having doctor’s certifications the entitle them to be eligible.
+The Canada Revenue Agency received backlash for denying individuals suffering from Type 1 diabetes disability the right to receive disability tax credit despite having doctor’s certifications that entitle them to be eligible.

-During the month of May, the revenue department had stopped approving disability tax credit for individuals suffering from type 1 diabetes that had previously claimed it in the previous years.
+During May, the revenue department stopped approving disability tax credits for individuals suffering from type 1 diabetes who had previously claimed it in the previous years.

 What is the latest complaint about Type 1 diabetes disability?